Save up to 25%… Shop Our Birthday Sale Now!

 How Cordyceps spores invade and control caterpillars.

-Contrary to popular zombie lore, the Cordyceps fungi aren’t mind-controlling.
+Contrary to popular zombie lore, the cordyceps fungi aren’t mind-controlling.
 They control their hosts, such as caterpillars, by interfering with their nervous system and taking over their muscles.

 This is how the fungus gets the caterpillar to burrow itself a few inches beneath the ground surface with its head up.
-This position facilitates the eventual growth of the Cordyceps’ fruiting body.
+This position facilitates the eventual growth of the cordyceps’ fruiting body.

 29. How Have Caterpillars With Cordyceps Impacted Modern Science?

-The prevalence of caterpillars with Cordyceps in traditional medicine has led to the development of a lab-grown alternative with similar bioactive compounds, the first example being Cordyceps Cs-4.
+The prevalence of caterpillars with cordyceps in traditional medicine has led to the development of a lab-grown alternative with similar bioactive compounds, the first example being cordyceps Cs-4.

-This cultivated alternative is developed by growing pure Cordyceps mycelium in a liquid substrate.
+This cultivated alternative is developed by growing pure cordyceps mycelium in a liquid substrate.

 Cordyceps militaris - wild and cultivated